-Also, when Monsieur S was upset and banned parties for some time because he’d seen Gaëtane sitting on her boyfriend’s lap at one of our parties, Grand-mère lent us her apartment.
+Also, when Monsieur Spach was upset and banned parties for some time because he had seen Gaëtane sitting on her boyfriend’s lap at one of our parties, Grand-mère lent us her apartment.
 We had to take down her velvet curtains so they wouldn’t smell of smoke afterwards, but that was all right.
 People smoked in those days.
 But we were young and strong and everything like that was just fun for us.

-At the very end of 1952, Gaëtane and I managed to tune in Swedish radio on New Year’s Eve and I heard Anders de Wahl, one of the most historical Swedish actors ever, read a recorded version of his late 1940 rendition for the Swedish radio:
+On the very last day of 1952, Gaëtane and I managed to tune in Swedish radio on New Year’s Eve and I heard Anders de Wahl, one of the most historical Swedish actors ever, read a recorded version of his late 1940 rendition for the Swedish radio: